SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/ReferenceManual/Expressions.md

 3. The transformed AST nodes that the macro implementation produced are added to the original AST.

-The expansion of each macro is independent and self contained.
+The expansion of each macro is independent and self-contained.
 However, as a performance optimization,
 Swift might start an external process that implements the macro and reuse the same process to expand multiple macros.